xieyuheng/inner/source/_posts/note/biology/human-behavioral-biology.md

   The other way around is to searching for behaviors (strategies) that optimize reproduction, and test them in the world.

-Game theory, to optimize behaviors,
-(for example, when to cooperate and when to cheat).
+Game theory, to optimize behaviors (behavior strategies), (for example, when to cooperate and when to cheat).

 One strategy can drive other strategies to extinction.

+We can infer infer behaviors of species from Principles of Evolution and the traits of species.

 ## Molecular Genetics
 ## Behavioral Genetics